elterminad0r/A453/README.md

     $ python lossless_compression.py --input ../text/rom_ju_intro.txt  | python lossless_decompression.py

 Yes, I have tested my lossless algorithm on the works of Shakespeare.
-It produces a lossless compressive ratio of about 40%.
+It produces a lossless compressive ratio of about 39% (and a lossy compression ratio of 28%).
 Its performance and memory usage complexity is poor as it has to read lots into memory to optimise the prefix encoding.